2019 El Paso Walmart shooting: Perpetrator

-Patrick Wood Crusius (born July 27, 1998) was arrested shortly after the shooting and charged with capital murder.
+Patrick Wood Crusius was arrested shortly after the shooting and charged with capital murder.
 A 21-year-old white man, he was last known to have lived in his family's home in Allen, Texas, in the Dallas–Fort Worth metroplex, approximately 650 mi from El Paso.

-He graduated in 2017 from Plano Senior High School, and was enrolled at Collin College from 2017 until spring 2019.
+Crusius was born on July 27, 1998.
+His parents are divorced.
+His father is a psychotherapist and his mother is a hospice nurse.
+He graduated in 2017 from Plano Senior High School and was enrolled at Collin College from 2017 until spring 2019.
+Crusius was also diagnosed with schizoaffective disorder.

 Crusius legally purchased a GP WASR-10 semi-automatic rifle and 1,000 rounds of hollow-point ammunition online in June 2019.
 During his first interrogation, he told detectives he had targeted Mexicans, according to an arrest warrant affidavit.
-Crusius was also diagnosed with schizoaffective disorder.

 Crusius registered to vote in 2016 as a Republican and had a Twitter account from 2017 that showed a photo of Donald Trump in the Oval Office.
 He also had a pro-Trump poll that included responses such as "#BuildTheWall, #NoSanctuaryCities, #KeepGitmoOpen and #BanSyrianRefugees".